Image of Dr Iain Dykes

 Journal article

 Adamova P, Powell AK, Dykes IM.
 2024.
-Assessment of NanoString technology as a tool for profiling circulating miRNA in maternal blood during pregnancy Extracellular Vesicles and Circulating Nucleic Acids, 5 :571-596 DOI Publisher Url Public Url
+Assessment of NanoString technology as a tool for profiling circulating miRNA in maternal blood during pregnancy Extracellular Vesicles and Circulating Nucleic Acids, 5 :571-596 DOI Author Url Publisher Url Public Url

 Adamova P, Lotto RR, Powell AK, Dykes IM.
 2022.
 Are there foetal extracellular vesicles in maternal blood?
 Prospects for diagnostic biomarker discovery Journal of Molecular Medicine, DOI Author Url Publisher Url Public Url